How to Get Clients for Your Service Business

 So if you are currently a working professional, you may want to explore one or both of these scenarios.
 If you are thinking of becoming a contractor, though, be sure that you are clear about the differences between a contractor and an employee from a tax point of view.

-2) Through business organizations.
+2) Find clients through business organizations.

 Remember that this is not about the number of organizations you belong to; it's about what you do within the organizations you belong to and how other members perceive you.
 So don’t rush out and join ten groups and expect calls from new clients to pour in; choose a few only and participate in their work freely and fully.
 And be patient; people need to get to know you before they'll start sending work your way.

 If you are blessed with many friends and family that are always in your corner and ready to help if they can, let them.
-Tell them about what you’re doing and that you're looking for clients – and tell them exactly what those ideal clients would be like, too.
+Tell them about what you’re doing and that you're looking for clients – and be sure to tell them exactly what those ideal clients would be like, too.

 Traditional advertising, such as these 17 Advertising Ideas for Small Businesses, still work very well for small businesses.